CarosCave/4_Port_2.0_USB-Hub/README.md

 # 4_Port_2.0_USB-Hub
 I made a 4 port 2.0 USB-Hub with an exar XR22404 Chip.
 I wanted to test the schematic for the USB-Chip to use it in a further project.
 Version 1 is up and running here.
 But the costs for one complete equipped PCB is about 60€.
 Now in V2.0 I want to decrease the costs to a quarter.

+You will find the
+  CAD-Files in the folder *KiCAD*
+  The manufakturing files in the folder *Gerber-files* The PDF documents in the folder *PDF*
+  The licence files from CERN OHL v.
+1.2 under *Licence*

 Licence:

 Copyright Caroline Brix 2017.